takac/takac.github.com/_posts/2013-01-30-vim-grammar.md

 ### First Rule

-With this simple starting alphabet we can from some simple commands using a combination of `operator` and `motion`.
+With this simple starting alphabet we can form some simple commands using a combination of `operator` and `motion`.

 	d$ - Delete to end of the line